 CANNA Rhizotonic 1 L – Natural Plant Root StimulatorProduct on sale

 CANNABOOST Accelerator 1 L – Natural Bloom BoosterProduct on sale

 Important note: Peroxide kills the microorganisms in CANNAZYM.
-Do not use products containing hydrogen peroxide (H2O2) alongside CANNAZYM.
+Therefore, do not use hydrogen peroxide (H2O2) products alongside CANNAZYM.

 Conclusion: What Does CANNAZYM Do, When & How To Use It

-To sum up, this wonderful enzyme product turns dead roots into food for new roots, helps prevent root rot and pot binding, aerates your substrate, improves water and nutrient uptake, stimulates the production of new roots, and can be used for re-using grow media like coco coir.
-For maximum benefits, use it throughout the full grow cycle (from second week onwards) at a maximum dosage of 25 ml per 10 Liters of water.
+To sum up, this excellent enzyme product turns dead roots into food for new roots, helps prevent root rot and pot binding, aerates your substrate, improves water and nutrient uptake, stimulates the production of new roots, and can be used for reusing grow media like coco coir.
+For maximum benefits, use it throughout the entire grow cycle (from the second week onwards) at a maximum dosage of 25 ml per 10 Liters of water.

 Order a bottle of CANNAZYM today and see the power of enzymes for yourself.
 With us, you get a seamless shopping experience, secure checkout process, and free delivery all across the UK for orders over £50.00.

 And while you are here, don’t forget to follow us on Facebook for even more gardening tips & tricks.